 When you are ready to bake, preheat the oven to 350 degrees.
 On a lightly floured surface, roll out dough until it’s approximately 1/4″ thick.
 At this point, you can cut out shapes (totally fun) or cut it into 2″ rectangles or squares (totally traditional).
 Just rock your final design, get them on the baking pans, then make sure to prick small holes and give a sprinkling of turbinado sugar before putting the cookies in the oven.
 Bake for 8-12 minutes, depending on the size of the cookies, until the edges are beginning to turn golden brown and the centers don’t look dough-y.

 Remove to cooling rack and enjoy!
-These are best within a week, but they freeze beautifully for up to a month.
+These are best within a week, but they freeze beautifully for up to a month in an airtight container.